 Practicum supervision is a two-tiered structure, comprised of three people: the practicum trainee, the primary supervisor (unlicensed clinician), and the supervisor of record (licensed psychologist).
 The primary supervisor is a doctoral intern or postdoctoral level unlicensed clinician.
 The first tier of supervision is the supervisory relationship between the practicum trainee and the primary supervisor.
 The primary supervisor meets weekly with the practicum trainee, views video recordings, and provides edits/feedback on the trainee’s case notes and intake reports.
 The second tier of supervision is the oversight of the first tier provided by the supervisor of record.
 The supervisor of record meets weekly with the primary supervisor, provides consultation regarding the practicum trainee’s cases and supervision, and provides the final signature on the practicum trainee’s case notes.

 Trainees participate in extensive orientation training.
-In early August, practicum trainees participate in CAPS New Clinician Orientation for 2 full days.
+During the second week of August, practicum trainees participate in CAPS New Clinician Orientation for 2 full days (Wednesday and Thursday, 8:30 am – 5:00 pm).
 Orientation activities continue during the first few weeks of the Fall semester.
 The orientation covers all major services and activities of the agency, as well as tours of affiliated departments.
 The training program is reviewed in detail, acquainting trainees with their assignments and options for the year.
 Time is built in to allow relationship-building with each other as a cohort, and with other staff with whom they will be working.

 The Typical Week

-The following hours are based on a standard 16 hour/week practicum.
+The following hours are based on a standard 16 hours/week practicum.
 Trainees who commit to a higher number of practicum hours/week will be expected to carry a higher number of direct service hours.

 |Individual Therapy||5 hours/week||Practicum trainees schedule 5 individual therapy clients per week.
 Cases must be reviewed and approved by the primary supervisor.
 All sessions are to be video recorded.|